bohanhou14/gaze_gaps/instructions.md

    - the generated text fails to use one of the citations that were given to it
    - one of the retrieved contains no relevant information about the case

-    If this type of error is **present**, add the label `3` and move on to the next example.
+    If this type of mismatch is **present**, add the label `3` and move on to the next example.
 If none of the above errors are presnet, add the label `0` and move on to the next example.

 Note that where an example falls into multiple categories, you should include both labels, separated by a comma.